-When it comes to cerebral palsy, not many people truly understand how serious of a situation it is and whether or not it is a preventable.
+When it comes to cerebral palsy, not many people truly understand how serious of a situation it is and whether or not it is preventable.
 Knowing if it is preventable can be important in proving negligence in a birth injury case.

 So, is it preventable?
 Can certain actions be taken to help reduce the chances of an infant developing cerebral palsy?
-Here are some things that need to be considered regarding prenatal care, and safety during the labor and delivery.
+Here are some things that need to be considered regarding prenatal care, and safety during labor and delivery.

 Prevention During the Pregnancy

 Throughout the pregnancy, the obstetrician must ensure that they are properly monitoring the health of the mother and the baby.
 This includes checking and treating potential viruses, and identifying health issues that could be problematic.

 Your doctor may also perform a Rhesus factor test which can determine whether or not you are Rh-negative.
 This isn’t necessarily a health issue, but it could cause problems during the actual pregnancy that could be an issue for child development.

 During the actual delivery process, the baby must be properly monitored, and the fetal heart rate should be done in a manner to protect the infant.
 Failure to do so could allow a condition to persist, such as asphyxiation, potentially causing cerebral palsy.

 After the birth, certain conditions must be closely monitored, such as severe cases of jaundice.
 This is a condition that can lead to cerebral palsy if it goes untreated.
 Failure to provide treatment is a negligent action and the doctor should be held accountable.